merely-useful/py-rse/index.md

 in any arbitrary body of text.

-In the process of writing and publishing a Python package to verify Zipf's Law, we will show you how to:
+In the process of writing and publishing a Python package to verify Zipf's Law, we will show you how to do the following:

 -   Organize small and medium-sized data science projects.
 -   Use the Unix shell to efficiently manage your data and code.